jsauerland/Data-Engineering-Olist-Project/README.md

 # Data-Engineering-Olist-Project

-In order to practice and enhance my data skills, I launched a project to model data, create data pipelines, a data lake, and much more.
+In order to practice and enhance my data engineeering skillset, I launched a project to model data, create data pipelines, a data lake, and much more.
 This helped me to further my understanding of Data Engineering both practically and conceptually.
 For this project, I am using Azure to setup a Data Lake.

 ### Objectives of this project: